LASER POWER SWING TRAINER

 “He went two for three tonight with the last being a hard grounder to short which he couldn’t make a play on it (probably the best short in the league).
 Here is my question, he has his front forearm mostly level and the hands about chest high; I tell him if he has to raise his bat don’t swing.
 His back elbow is just comfortable (not up).
 The bat position is around collarbone to shoulder back, he doesn’t load the arms up much; but when he does load them up a bit (couple inches), it seems his bat speed is significantly better.
 Does moving the hands back say a 3-6 inches do if anything to help with timing?
 Please let me know your thoughts.”

-- Advanced hitters, can adjust the height of their hands, depending on the pitch you expect to hit (see below).
+- Advanced hitters, can adjust the height of the hands, depending on the pitch you expect to hit, see below for more information.

-- Raise your elbow if you anticipate a slow-moving pitch.
+- Raise your back elbow, anticipating a slow-moving pitch.

-- Lower your elbow if you anticipate a dominant fastball.
+- Lower your elbow, anticipating a dominant fastball.

-- Set in between, if you’re not sure what pitch is coming, or using a 2-strike hitting approach; “see the ball hit the ball” mode.
+- Set in between high and lower, when you’re unsure of the pitch type, or in a 2-strike hitting situation; “see the ball hit the ball” mode.